Frequently Asked Questions about

 I intentionally avoid military jargon so that the stories will be accessible to a broad audience, not just those who served in the military.
 One goal of writing these books was to bring this story to the attention of the general public, so I tried hard to write them in a way that anyone could understand.
 Unfortunately, that can mean leaving out some specifics and glossing over some information that veterans would describe differently.
 If the books were written only for veterans or military experts, I would have written them very differently and included so much military terminology and detail that the average reader would be confused and lose interest.

-Question: I'm mentioned in SAILORS but I wasn't interviewed by the author.
+Question: I'm mentioned in one of the books but I wasn't interviewed by the author.
 Where did the information come from?

-I conducted extensive interviews with dozens of veterans and others while researching the Forrestal story, but not with every single person mentioned in the book.
-(Again, the sheer number of men on the Forrestal precluded talking with everyone.)
-For some individuals whose stories were relatively brief in the context of the book, I relied on historical records that document what happened to them -- records collected by the Forrestal veterans association, some that came directly from the Navy, and some contemporaneous accounts in the news media.
+I conducted extensive interviews with dozens of veterans and others while researching each book, but not with every single person mentioned.
+The sheer number of men on the Forrestal, for instance, precluded talking with everyone.
+For some individuals whose stories were relatively brief in the context of the book, or those who were not available for interviews, I relied on historical records that document what happened to them.
+In the case of the Forrestal story, I relied on records collected by the Forrestal veterans association, some that came directly from the Navy, and some contemporaneous accounts in the news media.
 Often, those records included first person reports from the veterans in which they documented their experiences and emotions soon after the fire.

 Question: I was on the Forrestal and I remember something differently than what is in the book.
 What gives?